nuwandk/16550272/README.md

 Download and extract CloudDataTransferringFramework.zip file.

-Cpif.Main.sln is the main solution file which contains all the projects.
+* Cpif.Main.sln is the main solution file which contains all projects.

 * Following projects contain Windows Service implementation to upload files to a configured cloud platform and receive files via configured cloud plaform respectively.
 Cpif.Cloud.Sender.WindowsService